-During 2024, no rubidium production was reported globally but rubidium may have been produced in China.
-Known production of rubidium ore from all countries, excluding China, ceased within the past two decades.
+During 2025, no rubidium production was reported globally.
+Known production of rubidium ore from all countries ceased within the past two decades.
 Mining of rubidium in Namibia ceased in the early 2000s.
 The Bikita Mine in Zimbabwe was depleted of pollucite ore reserves in 2018.
 The Sinclair Mine in Australia completed the mining and shipments of all economically recoverable pollucite ore in 2019.
-Recent reports indicate that with current processing rates, the world's commercial stockpiles of rubidium ore, excluding those in China, may be depleted in the near future.
+Reports indicated that with current processing rates, the world's commercial stockpiles of rubidium ore may be depleted in the near future without additional future mineral extraction.
+Refined rubidium compounds were believed to be processed in China and Germany from existing stockpiles.

-Throughout 2024, multiple projects that could produce rubidium as a byproduct of lepidolite, pollucite, spodumene, or zinnwaldite mining, focused primarily on lithium or cesium extraction, were in the exploration and feasibility stages.
-One company continued developing a lepidolite concentration mine and processing facility in Namibia, with a targeted lithium hydroxide capacity of 5,700 tons per year expected to commence operations in 2026.
-Byproduct rubidium production was expected to be sent to a downstream chemical conversion facility in Abu Dhabi.
-In August 2024, another company announced that the Mount Edon Project in Western Australia had an initial Joint Ore Reserves Committee-compliant inferred mineral resource estimate totaling 3.6 million tons, which contained an estimated 7,900 tons of rubidium oxide, and planned to develop a mining proposal by yearend 2025.
+Throughout 2025, multiple projects that could produce rubidium as a byproduct of lepidolite, pollucite, spodumene, or zinnwaldite mining, focused primarily on lithium or cesium extraction, were in the exploration and feasibility stages.
+One company that was developing a lepidolite mine and processing facility in Namibia brought in an independent administrator owing to the lack of project financing at the end of 2024.
+Another company was in the process of securing financing to take ownership of the project as of September 2025.
+Based on historical information, the Namibia project contained a Joint Ore Reserves Committee (JORC)-compliant measured and indicated mineral resource estimate totaling 23,000 tons of rubidium.

+In Australia, one company announced that initial testing of a rubidium extraction technology at the Mount Edon project in Western Australia yielded a 97% rubidium recovery rate.
+The Mount Edon project had an initial JORC-compliant inferred mineral resource estimate totaling 3.6 million tons, which contained an estimated 7,900 tons of rubidium oxide, and planned to secure funding to scale up the pilot plant in 2026 pending additional testing of the extraction technology.

-World Mine Production and Reserves:1 There were no official sources for rubidium production data in 2024.
+World Mine Production and Reserves:1 There were no official sources for rubidium production data in 2025.
 Lepidolite and pollucite, the principal rubidium-containing minerals in global rubidium reserves, can contain up to 3.5% and 1.5% rubidium oxide, respectively.
 Rubidium-bearing mineral resources are found in zoned pegmatites.
 Mineral resources exist globally, but extraction and concentration are mostly cost prohibitive.
 No reliable data were available to determine reserves for specific countries; however, Australia, Canada, China, and Namibia were estimated to have reserves totaling less than 200,000 tons of recoverable rubidium materials.
 Existing stockpiles at multiple former mine sites have continued feeding downstream refineries.